Data room

-Data rooms are spaces used for housing data, usually of a secure or privileged nature.
-They can be physical data rooms, virtual data rooms, or data centers.
-They are used for a variety of purposes, including data storage, document exchange, file sharing, financial transactions, legal transactions, and more.
+Data rooms are secure spaces used for housing data, usually of a privileged or confidential nature.
+They can be physical data rooms, virtual data rooms (VDRs), or data centers.
+They are primarily used for a variety of corporate purposes, including data storage, document exchange, file sharing, financial transactions, and legal proceedings.
+Today, data rooms are central to workflows in mergers and acquisitions, venture capital, and corporate restructuring, increasingly utilizing artificial intelligence to securely manage and review large datasets.